XC3S/Meditations/README.md

 ## Pitch
 - write short reminders to yourself
-- get on random reminder as a pushnotification every day
+- get one random reminder as a pushnotification every day

 ## Todos
 - [x] Simple Authentication